English

 Subtitle: How the narrative you tell becomes the life you live.

-You're not just living a life; you're performing a script you probably wrote in childhood to survive.
-But you’re the author now.
-You can edit the script.
-You can change the genre from a tragedy to an adventure.
+You're not just living a life; you are carrying a script you probably wrote in childhood to protect yourself.
+But you are the author of your life now.
+You can change the tone.
+You can turn a painful event into the exact moment you found your strength.

 The Practice: Write your current life story in 3 sentences.
 Now, rewrite it using the exact same facts, but with a redemptive arc.
 How does the "failure" from five years ago look when it's the "origin story of your resilience"?